Who Is Jesus and What Did He Believe About Creation?

 Who Is Jesus?

-In the incarnation, it is important to understand that Jesus’ human nature did not replace His divine nature.
-Rather, His divine nature dwelt in a human body.
-This is affirmed by Paul in Colossians 1:15–20, especially in verse 19: “For it pleased the Father that in Him all the fullness should dwell.”
+In the incarnation, it is important to understand that Jesus’ human nature did not replace his divine nature.
+Rather, his divine nature dwelt in a human body.
+This is affirmed by Paul in Colossians 1:15–20, especially in verse 19: “For in him all the fullness of God was pleased to dwell.”
 Jesus was fully God and fully man in one person.

-Furthermore, the reactions of those around Jesus demonstrated that He viewed Himself as divine and truly claimed to be divine.
-In John 8:58, Jesus said to the Jewish religious leaders, “Most assuredly, I say to you, before Abraham was, I am.”
-This “I am” statement was Jesus’ clearest example of His proclamation “I am Yahweh,” from its background in the book of (Isaiah 41:4, 43:10–13, 43:25, 48:12—see also Exodus 3:14).
-This divine self-disclosure of Jesus’ explicit identification of Himself with Yahweh of the Old Testament is what led the Jewish leaders to pick up stones to throw at Him.
-They understood what Jesus was saying, and that is why they wanted to stone Him for blasphemy.
+Furthermore, the reactions of those around Jesus demonstrated that he viewed himself as divine and truly claimed to be divine.
+In John 8:58, Jesus said to the Jewish religious leaders, “Truly, truly, I say to you, before Abraham was, I am.”
+This “I am” statement was Jesus’ clearest example of his proclamation “I am Yahweh,” from its background in the book of (Isaiah 41:4, 43:10–13, 43:25, 48:12—see also Exodus 3:14).
+This divine self-disclosure of Jesus’ explicit identification of himself with Yahweh of the Old Testament is what led the Jewish leaders to pick up stones to throw at him.
+They understood what Jesus was saying, and that is why they wanted to stone him for blasphemy.
 A similar incident takes place in John 10:31.
-The leaders again wanted to stone Jesus after He said, “I and the Father are one,” because they knew He was making Himself equal with God.
-Equality indicates His deity, for who can be equal to God?
-Isaiah 46:9 says, “Remember the former things of old, for I am God, and there is no other; I am God, and there is none like Me.”
-If there is no one like God and yet Jesus is equal to God (Philippians 2:6), what does this say of Him, except that He must be God?
+The leaders again wanted to stone Jesus after he said, “I and the Father are one,” because they knew he was making himself equal with God.
+Equality indicates his deity, for who can be equal to God?
+Isaiah 46:9 says, “Remember the former things of old; for I am God, and there is no other; I am God, and there is none like me.”
+If there is no one like God and yet Jesus is equal to God (Philippians 2:6), what does this say of him, except that he must be God?
 The only thing that is equal to God is God.

-The reason it is important to get the identity of Jesus right is summed by our Lord Himself, when He told the people of His day, “I said to you that you will die in your sins; for if you do not believe that I am He, you will die in your sins.”
-(John 8:24).
-As we have seen, the Jewish people understood that when Jesus identified Himself as I am, they knew who He was making Himself out to be; namely Yahweh, the one who created everything (see Isaiah 44:24, 45:18, 48:12–13).
+The reason it is important to get the identity of Jesus right is summed by our Lord himself, when he told the people of his day, “I told you that you would die in your sins, for unless you believe that I am he you will die in your sins.”
+(John 8:24, emphasis mine).
+As we have seen, the Jewish people understood that when Jesus identified himself as I am, they knew who he was making himself out to be—namely Yahweh, the one who created everything (see Isaiah 44:24, 45:18, 48:12–13).

-Furthermore, the reason we need a savior is because we are in rebellion against our Creator.
-Since Jesus is our Creator, it is essential to know how He viewed the early chapters of Genesis.
+Furthermore, the reason we need a Savior is that we are in rebellion against our Creator.
+Since Jesus is our Creator, it is essential to know how he viewed the early chapters of Genesis.

 Jesus’ View of Creation